-Our primary financial market risks include commodity prices for propane and interest rates on borrowings.
+Our primary financial market risks include commodity prices for propane.
 Although we use derivative financial and commodity instruments to reduce market price risk associated with forecasted transactions, we do not use derivative financial and commodity instruments for speculative or trading purposes.